LA Rams' Andrew Whitworth reacts to Super Bowl loss: 'At the end of the day, you're all gonna die'

 CLICK HERE TO GET THE FOX NEWS APP

-Whitworth added he understands what playing in the Super Bowl — his first during his 13 NFL seasons — means, and he will "cherish the crap out of it."
+Whitworth noted he understands what playing in the Super Bowl — his first during his 13 NFL seasons — means, and he will "cherish the crap out of it."